google/ads_placement_guardian/docs/run-apg-locally.md

-# How to run Channel Placement Excluder locally
+# How to run Ads Placement Guardian locally

-There are two main ways you can run Channel Placement Excluder locally:
+There are two main ways you can run Ads Placement Guardian locally:

 * Run in containers
 * Run as a standalone script